Winner (Better Call Saul): Main story

-Kim and Jimmy set up several events where Jimmy pretends to mourn over Chuck's death in front of members of the legal community, with the goal of influencing the appeals panel to reconsider Jimmy's disbarment.
-(Note: As seen in "Wiedersehen".)
-Later, Jimmy sits on a panel reviewing candidates for scholarships in Chuck's name.
-Jimmy tries unsuccessfully to persuade Howard Hamlin and the other members to award a scholarship to a student named Kristy, whose background includes a shoplifting charge.
+Jimmy sits on a panel at HHM reviewing candidates for scholarships in Chuck's name.
+Jimmy tries unsuccessfully to persuade Howard Hamlin and the other members to award a scholarship to Christy, whose background includes a shoplifting charge.
 Afterward, he encourages her not to stick to the upright path she is attempting to follow, but to do whatever is necessary to succeed because "the winner takes it all".